-Released on February 18, 1939: High school girl Nancy Drew gets a school assignment to write a cute story for the local newspaper, but she and her friend Ted decide to solve a murder mystery instead.
+Released on February 18, 1939: (running time 68 minutes) High school girl Nancy Drew gets a school assignment to write a cute story for the local newspaper, but she and her friend Ted decide to solve a murder mystery instead.

 Produced by Hal B. Wallis and Jack L. Warner

 Written by Kenneth Garnet and Mildred Wirt Benson